MichalZalecki/wsg-workshops-6/README.md

 # WSG Workshops App

 App created at WSG workshops meetings.
-This code base presents result app after meeting at 25.06.2015.
+This code base presents result app after meeting on 25.06.2015.

 ## Fork

-Please fork this project to your own Github account.
+Please fork this project to your own GitHub account.

 ## Setup

 Create `.env` file in the root directory.
 Add valid `GITHUB_APP_ID` and `GITHUB_APP_SECRET` for OmniAuth.

+You also need need to set up [GitHub application](https://developer.github.com/guides/basics-of-authentication/).

 ### Initial setup
 ```